Updated: Jan 23

 I used a varieties of mushrooms instead of just one.
 There are so many to choose from, the wild expensive to the underrated cheaper ones.
-In the end, I settled for my 2 favorite; shiitake and Swiss brown button mushrooms.
-What really stands out here is Heston blitz some dried mushrooms into powder and act as a garnish.
-It really kicks this soup up a notch.
-Before drooling over that, let's get started with the recipe.
+In the end, I used what I can get my hands on, shiitake and Swiss brown button mushrooms.

 Inspired by Heston Blumenthal